h1utt/starknet-erc721/README.md

-# A simple NFT Collection Factory to create your own NFT Collection!
+# A simple NFT Collection Factory to create your own NFT Collection on Starknet!

 ## Getting Started